Table of Contents

 - 4 What Are Verifiable Credentials?

-- 7 How Digital Signatures Enhance Trust in Verifiable Credentials
+- 9 Role of Digital Signatures in Verifying Credentials

 - 11 The Verifiable Credentials Trust Model: A Trustless System